Christoph16478/iq/iq_java.md

 ----

 **Although inheritance is a popular OOPs concept, it is less advantageous than composition.
-Explain.**
+Explain?**

 Inheritance lags behind composition in the following scenarios: